WROME/wrome.github.io/compostela2017.md

 **Break**

-**Session 3 (PISCES)**
+**Session 3**

-* 16:30 – 17:00: Jose A. Pascual, Caroline Concatto, Joshua Lant and Javier Navaridas - On the Effects of Data-aware Allocation on Fully Distributed Storage Systems for Exascale
+* 16:30 – 17:00: Jose A. Pascual, Caroline Concatto, Joshua Lant and Javier Navaridas - On the Effects of Data-aware Allocation on Fully Distributed Storage Systems for Exascale (moved from PISCES workshop)
-* 17:00 – 17:30: Juan Piernas and Pilar González-Férez - Efficient Implementation of Data Objects in the OSD+-based Fusion Parallel File System.
+* 17:00 – 17:30: Juan Piernas and Pilar González-Férez - Efficient Implementation of Data Objects in the OSD+-based Fusion Parallel File System (moved from PISCES workshop)

 ### Paper Submission, Registration, and Publication